 The road to becoming a physical therapist is a long one that entails earning a doctorate in physical therapy and state licensure.
 Specialization in one of eight approved disciplines requires additional training and brings the opportunity for optional certification.

-To enter the profession of physical therapy, graduates of an accredited Doctor of Physical Therapy program must obtain licensure through their state.
+To enter the profession of physical therapy, graduates of accredited Doctor of Physical Therapy programs must obtain licensure through their state.
 Additional requirements might be necessary.
 Optional certification also exists for those interested in specializing in a particular physical therapy discipline.

 |Required Education||Doctor of Physical Therapy degree|

 |Licensure Requirements|| Passing the National Physical Therapy Examination

 Some states also require additional examinations

 |Required Skills||Mastery of therapeutic techniques, patient diagnosis and therapeutic treatment plans|

 |Specialization Options||Certification available in eight different specialty fields, including cardiopulmonary, women's health and geriatric therapy|

 |Projected Job Growth (2018-2028)*||22% (for all physical therapists)|

 Source: *U.S. Bureau of Labor Statistics